We are committed to using the highest quality materials that are kind to people and tread lightly on the planet.

 Spot cleaning is incredibly helpful when you need to clean a tiny mark but don't want to put the whole garment through another wash cycle.
 Follow the tips below to spot clean and lengthen the life of your garments.

 We want your clothes to be cherished forever - but we also know that a lifetime of love means a little wear and tear along the way.
 That's where our Repair Kits come in!

 Inside each of the kits, carefully curated by our makers, are the tools needed to mend your clothes and bring them back to life - ready for their next adventure.

-Approaching our seventh year in business, Maggie Marilyn reached a new milestone in 2022 when we received our B Corp certification, making Maggie Marilyn one of the highest-ranked fashion brands in the world for our social and environmental impact.
+Maggie Marilyn reached a new milestone in 2022 when we received our B Corp certification, making Maggie Marilyn one of the highest-ranked fashion brands in the world for our social and environmental impact.

 B Corporation is a world-renowned enterprise that acknowledges those using business as a force for good.
 Their rigorous process measures a business's impact across areas including governance, workers, community and the environment, and Maggie Marilyn's score of 109 is a vote of confidence in our unwavering commitment to People, Planet and Prosperity.

 As a team, we're honoured to be recognized for our mission to Create a Better World and redefine what a successful fashion formula looks like.
 These are the roots of our brand, and the onus is on all of us to uphold these commitments to you - our stakeholders - every single day.

 But what excites us most is that, as a business who intends on being here 100 years from now, this score now lays the foundation for the kind of social and environmental impact we hope to have.